Creating a welcoming space where every student belongs.

 Junior High School Math

-I attended Judson University and double majored in Mathematics & Psychology.
-After a brief dip in corporate America, I knew I wanted to teach, so I went back to school to obtain my teaching license alongside my Master of Arts in Teaching at Trinity International University.
+I attended Judson University for undergrad and double majored in Mathematics & Psychology.
+After a brief dip in corporate America, I knew I wanted to veer my career towards teaching.
+I quickly obtained my professional teaching license alongside my Master of Arts in Teaching at Trinity International University.
 I taught mathematics for four years at Morton West High School, during which I had three children.
-After my third child was born, I became a stay at home mom.
-I now have four children and am ready and excited to re-enter the teaching domain!
+I then put my teaching career on pause for 10 years to raise my children full time, and as a bonus, I had a fourth baby!
+In 2020-21, I had the pleasure of returning to the classroom via Grace Lutheran School, teaching middle school math.
+I absolutely love GLS and thank God for the opportunity to educate young thinkers within the Christian framework.

 Special Education Coordinator